Bay of Brighstone: Discover the Legendary ‘Island of Dinosaurs’ in England

-Isle of Wight, island, lies off the south coast of England.
+Isle of Wight, an island, lies off the south coast of England.
 The island is separated from the mainland by a deep strait known as The Solent.
 The Isle of Wight is diamond-shaped and extends 36 km from east to west and 22 km from north to south.
 The administrative center of the island is Newport.

 Isle of Wight